How to prepare for rain on your wedding day

 Now, before you get your hair in a tizzy just breathe….in….and out…ok.
 Feel a little calmer.
 Good.

 Take it from a girl who gets big, frizzy hair when it’s humid out…moisture in the air can be a BIG OL’ BUMMER for your locks.
-So, if it looks like rain, you’ll want to put some extra thought into your wedding hairdo.
+So, if it looks like rain, you might want to consider doing an updo for your hair.

 As my dad always says, “Don’t stress over things you can’t control.”
-This is SO TRUE when it comes to the weather.
-Why waste your precious energy wishing the rain away?
+Guess what?
+You can’t control the weather.
+Why stress yourself out and waste energy wishing the rain away?
 You’re flippin’ getting married!!
-Save your energy and focus on the exciting task at hand.